Wreckage (album): Horndog

 The track "Horndog" was released as a single from this album.
 The song contains a sample from DJ Kool's Let Me Clear My Throat.
 Like much of Overseer's work, this track has been used for commercial purposes such as in the 2004 Mitsubishi Endeavor advertisement.

 The track was also used for the Phoenix Suns player introduction video for the 2007–2008 season.

 The track was also used in the trailer for the 2004 film Walking Tall.

 The track was also used in the 2004 film EuroTrip.

 Supermoves

 "Supermoves" was used in 2002 video game Twin Caliber by Rage Software for PlayStation 2 as the main menu theme.
 Page 20 of the game's manual also promotes his then new EP "Force Multiply" and briefly describes Overseer.

-Used in Electronic Arts' 2003 video game Need for Speed: Underground.
+It alongside "Doomsday" appears in Electronic Arts' 2003 video game Need for Speed: Underground.

 A remixed version is featured on The Animatrix: The Album.